phil-opp/blog_os/blog/post/08-kernel-heap.md

 }
 ```

 The `heap_start` and `heap_size` fields just contain the start address and size of our kernel heap.
 The `next` field contains the next free address and is increased after every allocation.
-To `allocate` a memory block we align the `next` address using the `align_up` function (decribed below).
+To `allocate` a memory block we align the `next` address using the `align_up` function (described below).
 Then we add up the desired `size` and make sure that we don't exceed the end of the heap.
+We use a saturating add so that the calling code cannot overflow `heap_start`, which would cause undefined behaviour.
 If everything goes well, we update the `next` address and return a pointer to the start address of the allocation.
 Else, we return `None`.

 Note that we need to add a feature flag at the beginning of the file, because we've marked the `new` function as `const`.
 [Const functions] are unstable, so we need to add the `#![feature(const_fn)]` flag.